talon-one/talon_one.js/docs/ManagementApi.md

 ## exportLoyaltyCardLedger

-> String exportLoyaltyCardLedger(loyaltyProgramId, loyaltyCardIdentifier, rangeStart, rangeEnd, opts)
+> String exportLoyaltyCardLedger(loyaltyProgramId, loyaltyCardId, rangeStart, rangeEnd, opts)

-Export a loyalty card ledger log
+Export card&#39;s ledger log

 Download a CSV file containing a loyalty card ledger log of the loyalty program.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).